 Preferences and Fraudulent Transfers

-The bankruptcy code grants a trustee extraordinary powers to undo those payments, and “claw back” those assets.
-These are often called the trustee’s “strong arm” powers.
-In certain cases, the trustee can reach back as far as two years to bring assets bank into the bankruptcy estate.
-In some cases he can go back even further under state law.
+The bankruptcy code grants a trustee extraordinary powers to undo those payments, and “clawback” those assets.
+These are often called the trustee’s “strong-arm” powers.
+In certain cases, the trustee can reach back as far as two years to bring assets back into the bankruptcy estate.
+In some cases, the trustee can go back even further under state law.
 In addition, the trustee is given especially broad leeway when the payments are to or for the benefit of an “insider.”
 Insiders can include partners and employees, but they can also include relatives.

 The Tuition Claw Back

 Enter the tuition clawback.
 Only recently have trustees starting using their strong-arm powers to recapture tuition payments made by debtors on their children’s behalf.
 According to an article in the Wall Street Journal a search of public records since 2008 turned up suits filed against at least 25 different colleges.
 More than a dozen colleges capitulated and returned at least some of the tuition to the trustee.
 The recoveries range from a few thousand dollars to tens of thousands.
 Many colleges quickly settle to avoid the uncertainty and expense of protracted litigation.